 There is truth in all these ways of budgeting: you just need to find the way that works for you.

 Here is what I think:

-Saving come first, but if you don’t know where your money goes, you will not be able to manage it as best as you can.
+Saving comes first, but if you don’t know where your money goes, you will not manage it as best as you can.